What Is an ARC Number?

 Back in the day, an ARC number was an absolute necessity if you had a travel agency.
 This is not the case today.

-But there is one other small factor to mention: Don't quote me on the exact date of the change, but travel agencies previously had to have an ARC number for every branch and satellite ticketing printer.
+Don't quote me on the exact date this happened, but travel agencies previously had to have an ARC number for every branch and satellite ticketing printer.
 Nowadays, you can have one ARC number regardless of the number of branches or satellite printers.

 The Complexities of ARC Accreditation: Not for Everyone